Enterprise - Heading in the Wrong Direction

 Summarizing, I'm looking forward to seeing the new old tech.
 It would have been great to see something about this time in a single episode or feature film.
 The new series, however, will have to show the past in way too much detail to keep it credible - or keep the future credible.
 It's not the definite points like the name of the ship or Klingon foreheads I'm concerned about most, but the many little details that will sum up to something completely different than the Star Trek we know.
 Writers will carelessly introduce new aliens, anomalies, technology every week, and this absolutely doesn't get along with the Pre-TOS premise.
 Never were the creators of any serious TV series so shortsighted.

-Archer The description of Capt.
+The description of Capt.
 Archer (his original first name was given to be Jackson but was then changed to Jonathan) sounds just like he's the typical white male American captain who could as well command a US Navy ship.
 No matter if he's much of a clone of James T. Kirk, as the cast sheet suggests, or going to take another direction, he is in no way an imaginative character.
-Well, not that alone the fact that a captain is a black, female or even an exotic European would make him or her necessarily more appealing.
-It's just a matter of decency to show a future in which the questions of race, sex or nationality don't play a role any longer, but in our real world every time it was made a big deal that Picard, Sisko and Janeway were different from Kirk and from each other.
+I'm not saying that just being a black, female or even an exotic European would make him or her a more appealing character.
+But it's a matter of decency to show a future in which the questions of race, gender or nationality don't play a role any longer.
+Only in the real world it was made a big deal every time that Picard, Sisko and Janeway were different from Kirk and from each other.
 I have the impression that in the USA of the year 2001 it is still a problem that all men are created equal and especially that men exist outside the USA too.
 Therefore, in order to appeal to as many viewers as possible in the USA (the TV companies abroad will buy every American show anyway), Jonathan Archer seems to be a streamlined captain for the US majority audience.

-Reed Malcolm Reed, the armory officer, is supposed to be British - but that's close enough to make him the forth American on board, considering how the US always embraces their small alleged mother countries Britain & Ireland - as opposed to the rest of Europe whose existence is ignored.
+Malcolm Reed, the armory officer, is supposed to be British - but that's close enough to make him the fourth American on board, considering how the US always embraces their small alleged mother country - as opposed to the rest of Europe from where the bulk of immigrants came but whose importance is immensely played down.
 Yes, I know, Brits wouldn't think like that, they rather regard the USA as their ill-bred child country. ;-) I'm not sure why of all characters he should be the "throwback", considering that none of the human profiles shows something like progress of human development.
 The contradictions, however, could make him an interesting character.
 Well, his obsession with weapons he doesn't like to use or his problems with women will be good for only a few little stories, so the character will need some more development anyway.

 It looks like the new series is mainly to take place on the starship.
 Thus, most likely the premise will be much the same as is has been for 35 years, in TOS, TNG and Voyager.
 The starship Enterprise will explore strange new worlds, seek out new life and new civilizations and boldly go where no man has gone before - and where no man will go again if I'm sarcastic.
 In this case the often quoted "radical departure" would merely apply to the differences in technology and the development of interstellar relations.
 Maybe not even this, if we take into account that TNG, DS9 and Voyager will have an influence on it, rather than TOS.
 So in the absolutely worst case we may see holodecks, Romulans, Borg and stable wormholes, and there would be virtually no difference to the 24th century - except that continuity would be totally ruined for nothing.
 Well, one difference to the 23rd and 24th century could be that the slow new old Enterprise stays longer at a newly explored planet which would give us the opportunity to learn more about the planet's culture - something I have been missing since TOS.
 On the other hand, the long travel times would require that the ship visit far less different planets than we are used to - which would alleviate the continuity problems a bit.
 Longer durations of visits, however, would have been feasible in TNG, DS9 and even Voyager as well, if the authors had bothered to create more multipart episodes and more continuity of single episodes going beyond the rather weak linking by story arcs.
 And who is to guarantee that the Enterprise won't visit a new planet every week anyway, even though this is impossible with the early warp drive?